Beating Claude Opus 4.5 at Kernel Generation with a 3B-Active RL Agent

 Ablation: warm starting and engine bonuses matter most

-Removing warm start (RFT) costs 0.16x and removing engine bonuses costs 0.15x — the two largest individual impacts.
+Removing warm start (RFT) and removing hardware-aware bonuses are the two largest individual impacts on agent performance.

-Three findings: (1) Rejection fine-tuning provides the largest single-component effect (–0.16x), confirming that initial policy quality is crucial for stable PPO.
-(2) Engine bonuses are the second-largest factor (–0.15x), validating that general-purpose code rewards are insufficient for hardware-specific optimization.
-(3) The profiler (0.13x) and skill library (0.11x) are complementary — one guides optimization direction, the other teaches NKI-specific patterns.
+Three findings: (1) Initial policy quality via warm starting is the largest single-component effect, confirming that stable PPO depends on a good starting point.
+(2) Hardware-aware bonuses are the second-largest factor, validating that general-purpose code rewards are insufficient for hardware-specific optimization.
+(3) Profiling feedback and domain-specific skill retrieval are complementary — one guides optimization direction, the other teaches NKI-specific patterns.

 Practical takeaways

 For RL-for-code researchers: Hardware-aware reward shaping is high-leverage.
 Reward the way hardware is used, not just correctness and speed.
-Asymmetric PPO clipping helps in domains with sparse, multi-modal rewards.
 MoE models are excellent RL bases — broad knowledge, cheap training.

 For kernel generation: Frontier LLMs are surprisingly capable at NKI with tools (Claude Opus 4.5 gets 76% fast rate), but plateau on multi-engine optimization.
 A compile-verify-profile loop is essential.
 Warm starting matters more than any single reward component.